Environmental Studies Minor (30-33 credit hours)

-A minor in Environmental Studies is interdisciplinary and will provide students with the means to understand the interactions between natural and human social systems and the complexity of environmental issues.
-An Environmental Studies minor is an excellent complement to many majors, including Art, Biology, Chemistry, Communication, Education, Political Science, Sociology, and more.
+A minor in Environmental Studies provides students with the means to understand the interactions between natural and human social systems and helps develop their ability to communicate clearly about these complex issues.
+It is an excellent complement to many majors, including Art, Biology, Chemistry, Communication, Education, Political Science, Sociology, and more.

-- Interdisciplinary Readings in Environmental Studies (EVST 28000, typically taken in the second year)
+- Interdisciplinary Readings in Environmental Studies (EVST 21000) (typically taken in the second-year)

 - Ecology (EVST 24100 or BIOL 34100)

-- A course in Physics, Geology, or Chemistry; select from the following options:
+- One additional course in Chemistry, Physics, or Geology chosen from the following list:

 - Principles of Microeconomics (ECON 20100)

-- Two courses in Communication or Writing, to be approved by EVST Faculty
+Two courses in Communication and/or Writing, to be approved by EVST Faculty

 You may also be interested in Hiram's new Natural History Minor!